 Elective Deferral Limit.
 As a Participant, you may elect to defer a percentage of your compensation each year instead of receiving that amount in cash.
 Your total elective deferrals in any taxable year cannot exceed a dollar limit which is set by law.
-The limit for 2021 is \$19,500.
-After 2021, the dollar limit may increase for cost-of-living adjustments.
+The limit for 2019 is \$19,000.
+After 2019, the dollar limit may increase for cost-of-living adjustments.
 See the paragraph below on Annual dollar limit.

 Age 50 Catch-Up Deferrals.
 If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called Age 50 Catch-Up Deferrals) to the Plan as of the January 1st of that year.
 You can defer the additional amounts regardless of any other limitations on the amount you can defer to the Plan.
-The maximum Age 50 Catch-Up Deferrals that you can make in 2021 is \$6,500.
-After 2021, the maximum might increase for cost-of-living adjustments.
+The maximum Age 50 Catch-Up Deferrals that you can make in 2019 is \$6,000.
+After 2019, the maximum might increase for cost-of-living adjustments.
+Any Age 50 Catch-Up Deferrals that you make will be taken into account in determining any Employer matching contribution made to the Plan.